 The immediate divide location may not be suitable to many aquatic species due to a lack of open water.
 However, it does seem likely that the location would readily support and be able to pass aquatic species during larger flood events.
-Aquatic habitat adjacent to the divide location in the Mississippi River Basin on the Wisconsin River and in the Great Lakes Basin on the Fox River is diverse, of high quality and supports a multitude of aquatic species.
+Aquatic habitat adjacent to the divide location on the Mississippi River Basin in the Wisconsin River is diverse and of high quality and supports a multitude of aquatic species.
+The Fox River on the Great Lakes Basin side would also provide habitat, but is further removed from the location by two lower-order streams that would likely support a more narrow range of aquatic species long-term, but short-term survival would likely be high for most species using those streams as a pathway.

 Two aquatic species are listed as threatened and endangered in Columbia County by the USFWS.
-These are the endangered Higgins eye (Lampsilis higginsii), and sheepnose (Plethobasus cyphyus) mussels.
+These are the endangered Higgins eye (Lampsilis higginsii) and sheepnose (Plethobasus cyphyus) mussels.
 Both species are found in the Wisconsin River and would not be present in the immediate divide location.